How often should I add new articles to my law firm’s blog site?

 We’ve specifically referenced blogging in this article because it’s one of the easiest ways for law firms to add new content regularly.

-Why is it important to regularly add new content to my website?
+Why is it important to regularly add new content to your website?

 One of the easiest ways to answer this is to look at good old fashioned bricks and mortar shopping.

-Consider one of your favourite boutique shops.
-One you’re happy to visit time and time again.
+Consider one of your favourite boutique shops; e you’re happy to visit time and time again.
 It could be a clothing store or a homewares store or perhaps an electronics store.
 Maybe you need some of their products or maybe it’s simply a really pleasant or inspirational or even educational experience each time you visit.

 Remember, you’re happy to visit it time and time again.
 Our guess is that you wouldn’t visit time and time again if the product range never changed.